 Driving courses improve drivers’ skills.
 Many insurance companies offer discounts for attending driver’s ed or online defensive driving schools.

 Teachers, physicians, police officers, and other well-educated professionals file fewer claims.
 Some insurance companies offer discounts based on occupation.

 If you are a new driver of any age, it’s worthwhile to comparison shop rates and discounts carefully.
 The cheapest way to do this is by getting free online quotes from multiple auto insurance companies.

-Average Cost of Car Insurance for a 16-Year-Old
+Cost of Car Insurance for a 16-Year-Old by Company

 Yes, you will likely have to add your teenager to your car insurance when they first get their permit and start driving.
 Some states - including Illinois, Indiana, Maryland and others - allow insurance companies to require that customers list a teen driver on their policy when the teen receives a learner's permit.
 However, different insurers differ on when you have to start paying extra for them. … read full answer